A photo of a large wild boar (Courtesy of Dr. Ryan Brook/University of Saskatchewan).

 It almost came to that on a vast scale in Colorado after gangs of Texas-sourced hogs marched into the state’s southeastern corner in the 1970s from Oklahoma and Kansas via the Cimarron River and Big Sandy Creek drainage corridors.

 The hordes teamed up and began to conduct their dirty business far and wide.
-The low-boil crisis tied to some 700 crazed, free-wheeling hogs finally blew wide open in 2006, when the Colorado Department of Agriculture, CDPW, land owners, the USDA and the U.S. Forest Service declared a boar war.
+The low-boil crisis tied to some 700 crazed, free-wheeling hogs finally blew wide open in 2006, when the Colorado Department of Agriculture, CPW, land owners, the USDA and the U.S. Forest Service declared a boar war.

 The intensive eradication campaign featured sharpshooter attacks from small, maneuverable airplanes and helicopters; heavy ground tracking by state-licensed gunners; extensive trapping; and cracking down on hunting-bent pig importers.